 Every day when I was little, my parents recorded Mr. Rogers’ Neighborhood on a VHS tape so I could watch the episode after school.
 Today, my son loves watching Daniel Tiger’s Neighborhood.
-Turns out, Mr. Rogers is still speaking to me, and I believe he has been speaking to all of us all along.
+It turns out, Mr. Rogers is still speaking to me, and I believe he has been speaking to all of us all along.

 Sure, I learn as much about parenting from watching Daniel Tiger as my son learns about being a child.
 That was surprising to me.
 But even more than that, Mr. Rogers instructs me how to be a person – a person who parents and loves people and wants to live meaningfully.

 The following quotations ring in my ears these days.
 I want to continue soaking up the profound magic and lessons in parenting Mr. Rogers gave us and share his words with you, too.

 1. “You’ve made this day a special day by just your being you.
 There’s no person in the whole world like you, and I like you, just the way you are.”